Workers discussing papers sitting in office

 Frequently asked questions

-Will you take majority stake in an LLC or limited partnership (LP) interest?
+Will you take majority stake in an LLC or LP interest?

-Fidelity Charitable will generally look to accept a minority interest in an LLC or LP.
+Fidelity Charitable will generally look to limit its ownership to a minority interest in an LLC or LP.

 When is the best time to donate an LLC or LP interest?

-Most donations occur post-letter of intent, pre-binding purchase and sale agreement.
-However, Fidelity Charitable encourages donors to engage in a conversation with our Fidelity Charitable Planning Experts as soon as they decide to sell their business.
-It is never too early to have the conversation, but it can be too late.
+Timing is essential to donating private business interests.
+Fidelity Charitable encourages donors to engage in a conversation with our Fidelity Charitable Planning Experts and the donor’s own tax and legal advisors as soon as they start exploring a business sale.
+It is never too early to have the conversation, but it may be too late.
+(It’s important to start the conversation before a business sale progresses too far).

-No. The IRS requires that donors receive an appraisal to determine the fair market value of the asset on the day it was received by the charity.
+Not necessarily.
+The IRS requires that donors receive an appraisal to determine the fair market value of the asset on the day it was received by the charity.
 There will likely be some discounts for lack of marketability and control.
-Fidelity Charitable can make an introduction to a local valuation firm if needed.

-Will the contribution trigger any tax liability for me or the charity?
+Will the contribution trigger any tax liability for the charity?

-Fidelity Charitable may be subject to unrelated business income tax (UBIT) on any income it derives during its period of ownership and on its gain from the sale.
+As a member or limited partner, Fidelity Charitable may be subject to unrelated business income tax (UBIT) on any income it derives during its period of ownership and on its gain from the sale.
+As discussed more fully in the Complex Asset Contribution Form, UBIT Questionnaire and Fidelity Charitable Program Guidelines, any/all UBIT will be deducted from the applicable Giving Account.

 What other types of assets can I donate?